 Supported RMTTF MarkeTrak training providing results from MarkeTrak analysis on MT volumes and IAG data results. communicating opportunities for efficiencies from an operational interpretation leveraging the results of the MarkeTrak analysis.

-Discussed proposed approach to ERCOT 2025 Retail Release calendar and approved calendar

-Follow up from MIS API project released in late 2023 – post integration missing ‘key date’

-Approval of RMGRR 177 Switch Hold Removal Clarification offering clarity on the documentation required for the lease agreement option

 2026 Goals

 Support Texas data transport improvement initiatives and continue joint efforts with other retail market working groups